QUICK ANSWER

 Most of what you'll be asked in your first deal overlaps heavily with what the exam tested.
 The exam was six weeks ago and you've forgotten half of it.
 The fastest way to rebuild that content is a short daily refresh, not a textbook reread.

 I built a short diagnostic at /try-a-question that samples questions from the weighted Florida content areas with explanations.
-For new agents in their first 90 days, it's a 5-minute daily refresh that keeps the material live.
-Not to pass an exam.
-To not freeze when a client asks a question in the middle of a showing.
+For new agents in their first 90 days, it's a 5-minute daily refresh that keeps the exam material live while you continue to rely on broker supervision and current transaction sources for live-deal answers.

 You won't always know the answer.
-What you want is the ability to give the right answer when you do know, and the confidence to say "let me confirm" when you don't.
-The diagnostic builds both.
+What you want is the ability to recognize familiar exam concepts when they show up in practice, and the confidence to say "let me confirm" when a live deal needs broker, legal, title, lending, or tax review.
+The diagnostic supports that habit.

 Methodology

 What this post covers: The realistic playbook for a new Florida real estate agent's first closed sale, including how the deal typically originates, the 7-stage Florida transaction process, the document sequence, client conversations, common derailers, and actual first-commission math.
-Current as of April 2026.
+Reviewed May 2026.

 Sources used: Florida Realtors contract forms (AS IS Residential Contract, Buyer Broker Agreement); Florida Bar/Florida Realtors Residential Contract; Florida Statutes Chapter 475 and Chapter 475.278 (single agency and brokerage relationships); Florida Administrative Code Rule 61J2; Florida case law on seller disclosure (Johnson v.
 Davis); 2024 NAR settlement implementation guidance; Florida documentary stamp tax rates (Chapter 201, F.S.); Florida Real Estate Commission guidance documents.